 Signal processing volume

-This is the most critical advantage for signal-based selling.
+For signal-based selling, this advantage is significant.
 A human SDR can realistically manage a sequence of 50–100 contacts a day.
 More importantly, they cannot manually monitor thousands of accounts for subtle buying signals.

 An SDR cannot check the LinkedIn profiles of 5,000 past customers every morning to see if they changed jobs.
 They cannot scan 10,000 target accounts daily for new funding rounds or tech stack installations.

 AI sales agents can process up to 10,000 data points per second [*].
 They act as an "always-on" radar, monitoring every single account in your TAM simultaneously.
 When a signal fires (e.g., a champion gets promoted), the AI acts immediately.
-It’s not just about sending more emails; it’s about never missing a signal.
+The real value lies in never missing a signal.

 Consistency and scoring precision

-Human qualification is subjective.
+Human qualification introduces subjectivity.
 One rep might score a lead as "hot" because they had a nice chat, while another disqualifies the same lead because they were busy.

 Human lead scoring accuracy hovers around 60–75% due to bias, fatigue, and inconsistency.
 Meanwhile, AI systems achieve 85–95% accuracy in lead scoring because they strictly adhere to the data parameters you set. [*]